gSchool/TTP-EXCEL-CONTENT/excel-lessons/columns.md

 ### Code-along: extract text parts from text cells (15 min)
+In this code along you will create new columns that contain text extracted from existing columns
-* Use the da_ingredients.ingredients table and extract 10,000 rows spreadsheet
+* Use the da_pronto trip data for this code along

+table and extract 10,000 rows spreadsheet

 * Use FIND to locate a character's position in a string